gboeing/street-network-models/readme.md

 # World Cities Street Network Analysis

 This project models and analyzes the street networks of every urban area in the world.
-It produces open data repositories of the street network models and the indicators.
+It produces open data repositories of the street network models and the indicators: https://dataverse.harvard.edu/dataverse/global-urban-street-networks

 ## Input data